lebaz20/credit-approval-ml/README.md

      -: 383 (55.5%)
 ````

-We are going to use a mix of supervised and unsupervised learning models and figure out their impact on accuracy.
+We are going to use supervised learning models, Baseline logistic regression and GridSearchCV logistic regression and and figure out their impacts on accuracy.

 ## 4. The steps expected are as follows:

-    1. Load data and getting familiar with available data types.
+    1. Load data and inspect the structure and the data types of the data set.
+    2- Clean the data.
-    2. Handle missing data.
+    3. Handle missing data.
-    3. Normalize data.
+    4. Preprocess the data.
+    5. Basic data visulaization.
+    6. Feature Scaling.
-    4. Split data.
+    7. Split data.
-    5. Model data.
+    8. Model data.

 ### Missing data handling: